Glenroy (Albury - NSW)

 Glenroy has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch identified 11 projects likely affecting this region.
+Changes in local infrastructure significantly impact an area's performance.
+AreaSearch has identified 11 projects that could affect the area.
 Notable ones include Glenroy Aboriginal Affordable Housing Project, Hume Retirement Resort - Unit 193 (Lot 712) Dwelling & Garage, Lavington Swim Centre Redevelopment, and Bright Steps Academy Lavington.
-Below are details of those most relevant.
+The following list details those likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.